rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 # Strings Support<a name="string_support"></a>

-In order to represent variable width strings, libcudf uses a *compound* column (i.e., column with children).
+In order to represent variable-width strings, libcudf uses a *compound* column (i.e., column with children).
 The parent column's type is `STRING` and contains no data, but contains the count of the number of strings and the bitmask representing the validity of each string element.
 The parent has two children.
 The first is a non-nullable column of `INT32` elements that indicate the offset to beginning of each string in a dense column of characters.